 The state machine uses a table to define the allowed time and also the maximum velocity.
-A useful side effect of the table is that it also allows the direct determination of the position at which the velocity should reduce to stop the motor at the desired position.
+A useful side effect of the table is that it also allows the direct determination of the position at which the velocity should reduce to allow the motor to stop at the desired position.